DevExpress-Examples/maui-collection-view/Readme.md

 ### Prerequisites

-1. Install Visual Studio 2022 Preview 2 and .NET 6 Preview 6.
+1. Install Visual Studio 2022 Preview and .NET 6 Preview 6.
 See the following topic on docs.microsoft.com for more information: [.NET MAUI Installation](https://docs.microsoft.com/en-gb/dotnet/maui/get-started/installation).
 1. Register the following NuGet feed in Visual Studio: **https://nuget.devexpress.com/free/api**.
+    > If you are an active DevExpress Universal customer, DevExpress Controls for .NET MAUI are available in your personal NuGet feed.

 ## How to Create This Application